 If you are wondering where to put your stimulus check, MMAs have a lot to offer, including:

 Many people are missing out on guaranteed returns as their money languishes in a big bank savings account earning next to no interest.
-Our picks of the best online savings accounts can earn you more than 20x the national average savings account rate.
-Click here to uncover the best-in-class picks that landed a spot on our shortlist of the best savings accounts for 2020.
+The Ascent's picks of the best online savings accounts can earn you more than 12x the national average savings account rate.
+Click here to uncover the best-in-class picks that landed a spot on The Ascent's shortlist of the best savings accounts for 2021.

 We’re firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.